7Block Labs

 • Provider policy:

-• Does the commission apply to consensus rewards only, or also EL tips/MEV (ETH), or MEV tips (Solana)?
-Stakefish, for instance, advertises 0% on consensus rewards and 25% on EL fees with a smoothing pool—material to net APR and variance. (blog.stake.fish)
+• You’ve got to check whether the commission applies just to consensus rewards, or if it also covers EL tips/MEV on Ethereum and MEV tips on Solana.
+For example, Stakefish promotes a 0% fee on consensus rewards while charging 25% on EL fees with a smoothing pool--this can significantly impact your net APR and its variability. (blog.stake.fish)

-• Risk cover: whether slashing losses are reimbursed, capped, or insured, and for which root causes.
-The existence of third‑party slashing insurance is now a clear procurement lever. (businesswire.com)
+• Risk cover: It’s important to see if slashing losses are reimbursed, capped, or insured, and what specific causes are covered.
+Nowadays, having third-party slashing insurance is clearly a game-changer when it comes to protecting your stake. (businesswire.com)

 Chain-specific pricing and modeling notes your finance team should encode